Pakistan to return pilot to India as PM Khan seeks Erdoğan's help to lower tension

+According to a statement from the Pakistani prime ministry, Erdoğan expressed appreciation for Imran Khan's move to release a captured Indian fighter pilot that had entered Pakistani airspace on Wednesday.

+The statement added that Khan had thanked Erdoğan for his "constant support for Pakistan and the Kashmiri people."

-Pakistan's Prime Minister Imran Khan on Thursday said he will call President Recep Tayyip Erdoğan, seeking his help in lowering tensions with neighboring India after a flare-up fueled fears of conflict between the nuclear-armed rivals.
+Khan had said earlier that Thursday that he would call Erdoğan, seeking his help in lowering tensions with neighboring India after a flare-up fueled fears of conflict between the nuclear-armed rivals.

+"I am going to talk to President Erdoğan, and I will request him to play his role in this connection," Khan told a joint session of the parliament summoned after both countries claimed to have shot down each other's jets.

+In his address to the parliament, Khan said his country wants peace and this should not be considered a weakness, adding that he had attempted to contact Indian Prime Minister Narendra Modi on Wednesday to call for de-escalation.

 "As a peace gesture we are releasing the Indian pilot tomorrow," Khan said, a day after Wing Commander Abhinandan Varthaman was shot down in a rare aerial engagement between the South Asian neighbors over the disputed region of Kashmir.